 Markings on Upper Explained: Example 29 6 39 229 (the last two numbers don't really mean anything for sizing)

 39 date of production

 Break In: This new batch is very supple and even though we still recommend breaking them in a little we do not think it is necessary.

 If you want to blacken your boots this should be done before the break in process.
 (See the Link Below)

 To break them in first soak them with water and let them sit for a few minutes.
 Put on whatever socks you might wear when using your boots.
 After a few minutes the boots should dry out a little so they are not soaking wet put them on.
 Wear your boots around until they are dry.

-Care: You will need to seal them from time to time depending on how much you use them, best thing to use is a type of shoe grease such as Huberd's
+Care: You will need to seal them from time to time depending on how much you use them, best thing to use is a type of shoe grease such as Huberd's.

 NEVER DRY THEM INFRONT OF A FIRE OR WITH A BLOW DRYER ETC. This goes for reenactment campfires as well.
-After use unlace them and simply let them air dry, if you want to speed up the process you can blow on them a little but you might get a little light headed.
+After use unlace them and simply let them air dry, if you want to speed up the process you can blow on them a little but you might get light headed.